 Wondering about how to become a solicitor?
 If you’re looking into this fantastic and rewarding career, you are likely to have come across the SQE, or Solicitor’s Qualifying Examination.
-As the new method for qualifying as a lawyer in the UK and Wales, the SQE is a big part of your career path.
+As the new method for qualifying as a solicitor in England and Wales, the SQE is a big part of your career path.
 In this article, we’ll answer the 5 most frequently asked questions about the SQE.

 Are the SQE exams online?

-All SRA exams are centralised, and are organised externally by the Solicitors Regulation Authority (SRA).
-This means everyone sits the same exams, and they are not run by your training provider.
+Yes and no!
+All SRA exams are organised externally by the Solicitors Regulation Authority (SRA) and everyone sits the same exams in the same week.

 Can you take the SQE exam without a law degree?

-Though it is not necessary to have a law degree, it is highly recommended to have a good background in the law of England and Wales, from either a law degree or conversion course, before starting your SQE journey as the exams are very difficult with the latest SQE1 assessment having a pass rate of just 56%.
+Though it is not necessary to have a law degree, it is highly recommended to have a good background in the law of England and Wales, from either a law degree or conversion course, before starting your SQE journey as the exams are very difficult with the SQE1 exam pass rates ranging from 44% to 56%.

 Why?
-It can be difficult to get right into the topics of SQE1 which features 13 different practice areas, without understanding the foundations areas of law, meaning you’ll have to do a lot more background studying to keep up with everyone else.
-For this reason, we highly recommend taking a law foundation course like our Graduate Diploma in Law to develop a good grasp of the six foundations areas of law commonly studied in a law degree.
+You have to learn the law in 13 practice areas for the SQE exams, and if you don't have a foundation in law then it is a lot to learn and retain for these closed book exams.
+For this reason, if you don't have a UK law degree, we highly recommend taking a law foundation course like our Graduate Diploma in Law to develop a strong grasp of the six foundations areas of law commonly studied in a law degree.
 For more information on the GDL, our myth-busting webinar will give you a good idea of what to expect on a law conversion course.

 How long is the SQE?